Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README.txt

     ant seed -Ds-ramp.shell.password=ADMIN_PASSWORD

-Note: if you are running in JBoss Fuse the default server port is 8181 rather than 8080.
-In this case you may need to specify the location of the S-RAMP repository when seeding:
+Note: if your application server is running on a different port, you will need to specify that when seeding the data:

     ant seed -Ds-ramp.shell.password=ADMIN_PASSWORD -Ds-ramp.endpoint=http://localhost:8181/s-ramp-server/

-The first step will install an S-RAMP ontology.
-The second step will add the DTGov deployment release process to the repository (basically just a JAR containing JBPM artifacts).

 Finally, you can hit the UI!